tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

     maximum number of iteration, used as a stop condition

  ``eigen_solver_tolerance`` : double
-    numerical eigensolver tolerance used as a convergence criteria
+    numerical eigensolver tolerance used as a convergence criterium

  ``guess`` : double
      the algorithm try  to  find  the closest eigenvalues to this absolute  value  of  energy (eV).
-If not defined, then by  default it is  calculated internally from the band edges.
+If not defined, then by  default it is  calculated internally based on  the band edges.

  ``ksp_type`` : string
-    Krylov subspace method type *bcgsl*, *gmres*, *cg*
+    Krylov subspace method type: *bcgsl*, *gmres*, *cg*

  ``pc_type`` : string
-    preconditioner type: cholesky, jacobi, ilu , composite.
+    preconditioner type: *cholesky*, *jacobi*, *ilu* , *composite*.

 Physics section